How to Get a Tattoo Apprenticeship | Buy Tattoo Apprentice Kits online

-A portfolio consists of 50 to 200 drawings, both completed and coloured.
-You don't walk into the shop with a sketch book full of doodles and half-complete ideas.
+A portfolio consists of a large collection of drawings, anywhere between 50 to 200, both completed and coloured.
+You don't walk into the shop with a sketch book full of doodles and incomplete ideas.
 Choose only your best work, what you feel best showcases your talent.
 Portfolios should be in an actual portfolio, placed and matted in sheet protectors.
 Presentation is all about showing how professional and serious you are about getting your apprenticeship.

 Your portfolio should include an array of art that focuses on certain tattoo-specific traits, such as line consistency, an understanding of colour theory, design flow, and uniqueness of the designs.
 So, draw every day.
 Don't give up on an idea just because it's too hard or boring, because you will not always have a choice when it comes to tattooing.